jorinvo/googlesheets-sql-sync/README.md

 # googlesheets-sql-sync

-Easily keep your SQL database in sync with Google Sheets.
+Keep your SQL database in sync with Google Sheets.

 Use this to let users manually insert data using Google Sheets while using all available SQL tooling for further processing.